 All about Innovation

-A key challenge for children's social care is how to improve service experiences and outcomes for some of the most vulnerable members of our society in the face of complex social problems, increased demand for services, greater public accountability and pressure on public spending.
+A key challenge for social care is how to improve service experiences and outcomes for some of the most marginalised members of our society in the face of complex social problems, increased demand for services, greater public accountability and pressure on public spending.
 Innovation is increasingly being used as a way of fundamentally rethinking the nature of such practice problems and transforming the ways that services are structured and delivered.
 But there are a number of key questions about innovation and its processes in social care that are difficult to answer:

 Building new knowledge about innovation